devopsgroup-io/catapult/README.md

                     6. Plan description:
                 * *Link repository to new build plan*
                     1. Repository host: Other > None
-        8. Click the settings gear from the top right in the header and select Elastic instances:
-            1. Click Image configurations from the left
-                1. Disable all of the elastic images
-                2. Create elastic image configuration:
-                    1. Name: `Catapult`
-                    2. AMI ID: `ami-eb5b8080`
-                    3. Instance type: `T2 Burstable Performance Micro`
-                    4. Availability Zone: `Chosen by EC2`
-                    5. Product: `Linux/UNIX`
-                    6. Click Save

 4. **DNS:**
     1. **CloudFlare** sign-up and configuration
         1. Create a CloudFlare account at https://www.cloudflare.com